raf-1404/cybersec/README.md

 b) virus.vbs
 Is a simple virus in Visual BASIC Script .
-Is a source code of a simple virus file that I've created that works on windows system if security settings are turned of in C++ that are divided into parts
+Is a source code of a simple virus file that I've created that works on windows system if security settings are turned off that are divided into parts

  OPENS NOTEPAD AND Pastes current date to it 100 times Blocks input from mouse and keyboard thru blockinput windows api